We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 • After a couple of weeks from recovery, start manually sending 5-10 connection requests per day.
 Then gradually increase it to 100 per week in the free LinkedIn plan.

-• At first, connect with mutual connections and users who are most likely to accept your request.
+• First, connect with mutual connections and users who are most likely to accept your request.

 • Personalize your request by adding notes explaining why you want to connect.